 Stations hearing CG3EXP on the three bands at different time intervals (select the appropriate entry box below the map) at: http://wsprnet.org/drupal/wsprnet/map

-Stations with an HF receiver and the WSPR application can receive these signals directly from the ship on 40, 30 or 20 meters and with the WSPR application the location can be gated to the internet for anyone to see.
+Stations with an HF receiver and the WSPR application can receive these signals directly from the ship on 40, 30 or 20 metres and with the WSPR application the location can be gated to the Internet for anyone to see.

 WSPR Application: https://physics.princeton.edu/pulsar/k1jt/wspr.html